Reiten auf der Schiene

 U District Station

 This stop is next to University Street, locally known as “The Ave”, where college students fill up on coffee and boba.
-Head up to campus to explore the Burke Museum of Natural History and Culture and its collection of more than 16 million artifacts, or check out contemporary art at the Henry Art Museum.
+Head up to campus to explore the Burke Museum of Natural History and Culture and its collection of more than 16 million artifacts, or check out contemporary art at the Henry Art Gallery.

 Roosevelt Station